MichaelBuhler/custom-ao-modules/HANDLE.md

 The return value of `handle()` is a JSON encoded (stringified) object with two keys.
 The first key is `ok` and should be a boolean indicating success or failure.
 The second key is `response` and should be a valid `Outbox` object.
 [See here for a complete description of the Outbox.](./OUTBOX.md) All other keys are ignored.

-A value of `false` for the `ok` field really indicates a fatal, unexpected error, akin to an HTTP 500 response code.
-Most application errors ought to be handled more gracefully by setting `"ok": true` and placing the application error message in the `Error` field of the `response` Outbox object.

 ## Low Level Implementation Details and Calling Convention

 Ultimately, your process code has to compile down to WebAssembly.
 The `handle()` function takes two string arguments and returns a string.
 However, WebAssembly does not have a `string` type.
 Instead, Emscripten and WebAssembly work together to implement something very similar to C-style, null-terminated strings.